jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

     } else { // ...
 {% endhighlight %}

-This is much the same as before
+This is pretty much as before, except with for-comprehensions instead of `foldLeft` and explicit consing.
+(You can easily figure out the branch for the flashlight on the right.)

 {% highlight scala %}
   private def tree(path: List[State]): T[List[State]] =